mboodagh/Deep_learning_classificatio_-using_ImageNet_dataset-/README.md

 The "cat_dog_classification.py" used PyTorch DataLoader for loading the data and classifying the images using the one-hot coding.

-The file "cat_dog_classification.py" utilisez argparse and after execution asks for the input root.
+The file "cat_dog_classification.py" utilisez argparse and after execution asks for the input root and the name of the categories of interest like cat and dog.
+Alternatively, its possible to mark the lines corresponding to argparse and manually specify the input root and the categories.